 Believe it or not though, the effort is worth it.
 Early diet habits tend to stick with people and getting kids accustomed to healthy foods can save their sight down the road.

 Let’s look at cataracts and macular degeneration (AMD) for example.
-Both are extremely common, age-related visual diseases, and between them, they account for 56 percent of new cases of blindness worldwide.
-In recent years, researchers have found that both can be combated by diets rich in zeaxanthin and lutein – two molecules that are part of a group called “carotenoids” that can reduce some of the chemical stresses that cause AMD and cataracts.
-A major review on the topic, published in the journal Nutrients, found that these carotenoids played an important role in preventing the two diseases.
+Both are extremely common, age-related visual diseases.
+Cataracts account for 55 percent of new cases of blindness worldwide.
+In recent years, researchers have found that both can be combated by diets rich in zeaxanthin and lutein.
+These are two molecules that are part of a group called “carotenoids” that can reduce some of the chemical stresses that cause AMD and cataracts.
+A major study found that these carotenoids played an important role in preventing the two diseases.

-Fortunately for parents, the two are most commonly found in leafy greens, as well as corn, egg yolks, and some grains.
+Fortunately for parents, you can commonly find the two in leafy greens, corn, egg yolks, and some grains.
 Teaching children to value, or even enjoy these foods can lower their risk for sight-stealing disorders in their later lives.
 It’s might also be a good idea to incorporate easy and convenient eye vitamins into the daily diet to really get a vision boost.

 Vision screenings have become more and more prevalent in the American school system.
 And while that’s good, they also provide a false sense of security for parents concerned about their child’s visual well-being.
 Most of these tests strictly check for visual acuity, only one part of the visual health puzzle.